 This class will focus on the overarching responsibility of securing a network.
 It will include both physical security, data security, and a detailed evaluation of managing security in a corporate environment.
-Offered: St. Charles location intermittently.

-IIT 52600 - Current Issues in Network Technology (3)

-In this course, the student will research current topics surrounding security by consulting relevant trade journals and the World Wide Web.
+IIT 52600 - Current Issues in Network Technology (3) In this course, the student will research current topics surrounding security by consulting relevant trade journals and the World Wide Web.
 Developing an awareness of and the ability to effectively communicate a solution to senior management regarding current security risks will be a key component of this class.
 Some current risks include phishing, identity theft, user awareness, man in the middle attacks, and distributed denial of service attacks.
-Offered: St. Charles location intermittently.